Sam Cree: Life

 Sam Cree was born in Lisburn on 19 February 1928, the son of Robert Campbell Cree and his wife Sarah (née Hanna).
 Early in his life he worked in a drawing office in Lisburn.
 Whilst there he was asked to do 'something entertaining' for the company's Christmas party.
 Cree wrote a sketch called A Day in the Life of a managing director.
 Cree would continue writing these sketches, much to the embarrassment of his co-workers.

 Driven by this success Cree submitted a sketch to comedian James Young for inclusion in his summer variety show.
 Young's business partner Jack Hudson claimed that it was the worst script he had ever read.
-The set required a street of houses, the dialogue unfunny and there was no Punch line.
+The set required a street of houses, the dialogue was unfunny and there was no punch line.
 Young wrote to Cree and thanked him for his efforts.
 Rather than discourage Cree, Young suggested that Cree come to his next show to get a better idea of what was required.
 Cree took full advantage of Young's offer and kept the letter saying it was his first professional criticism.

 Cree's work would frequently appear in Young's shows from then on.
 Young would give Cree his sketch ideas and Cree would quickly turn the ideas into workable scripts.

 Following the withdrawal of Sam Thompson's play Over The Bridge from Ulster Group Theatre, Young was invited to bring his unique comedy talents to the venue.
 Young asked Cree to adapt Glenn Melvyn's The Love Match for an Ulster audience.

 The plot of Cree's adaption followed Alec Galbraith, a fanatical supporter of Linfield Football Club, whose son Davy joins rival team Glentoran.
 The play premiered on 8 March 1960 and ran for ten weeks.
 The play was a success and Young and Hudson became joint managing directors of the Group Theatre in Autumn 1960.
 To follow up on their success they asked Cree to pen a sequel to The Love Match.
 Cree obliged by writing Wedding Fever.